Blog/ WebRTC TURN server: Everything you need to know

 A Transport address is nothing but the combination of an IP address and a port number.
 It is used to uniquely identify a device for communication.

 NAT was designed to offer security and help conserve IPV4 addresses over the internet.
-But it also came with a few issues in respect to direct connection:
+But it also came with a few issues with respect to direct connection:

 Every host device has its own firewall that regulates all the incoming and outgoing network traffic for security purposes.
 Many enterprise firewalls simply block UDP traffic, as it is not as secure as other transport layer protocols such as TCP.